 Remember the cool kid at school who was indifferent to instruction but kept scoring top marks?
 That’s 28 HongKong Street.
-Calling the ground floor of an old shophouse home, it's one of Singapore's OG cocktail bars – and is still going strong despite its lack of marketing and social media presence.
-Instead it relies on a seamless blend of urban swag and American-styled libations: expect only hip-hop classics to cascade from those speakers and cocktails named after rappers like Fernet About Dre ($23), The Real Slim Shandy ($23) and Yeesuze ($23).
+Calling the ground floor of an old shophouse home, it's one of the first speakeasies in Singapore – and is still going strong despite its lack of marketing and social media presence.
+Instead, it relies on a seamless blend of urban swag and American-styled libations: expect only hip-hop classics to cascade from those speakers and cocktails named after rappers like Fernet About Dre ($23), The Real Slim Shandy ($23) and Yeesuze ($23).

 Just like how The Other Room redefined speakeasies in Singapore, The Other Roof is out to raise the bar of rooftop bars.
-Take the lift up the the top of Ann Siang House and be greeted by the massive space that seats 75 (or even 150 upon request) – a far cry from The Other Room's tiny space.
+Take the lift up the top of Ann Siang House and be greeted by the massive space that seats 75 (or even 150 upon request) – a far cry from The Other Room's tiny space.
 Lounge al fresco while sipping on tea-infused spirits and snacking on light but tasty bites.
 Blending tea time with cocktail o'clock, the bar offers drinks like Stairway to Heaven ($22), a love-it-or-hate-it concoction of pineapple, coriander, celery and vanity tea rum, or La Boheme ($22), a refreshing blend of créme de cassis, bubbly and black currant soul tea gin.
-In true Other Room fashion, there are also tasting flights that showcase the tea-infused spirits in all their glory.
-Try The Plantation XO Flight ($48), where Plantation rum is finished with herbal tisane, blends and black tea as you nibble on a pesto and truffle bikini ($19) or Nduja bruschetta ($15).

 Skinny's is as divey as it gets.
 Its pool table out front, graffiti-laced walls, private karaoke room and stiff AF drinks are all a part of its charm.
 The effortlessly cool bar is where all the industry folks hang out after hours.
 Its Fast and Cheap menu has drinks like the Americano and Paloma priced at $15 while the Make it Nice option allows more discerning drinkers to upgrade other classics ($18) with artisanal spirits at just a $3 top-up.